iReport: Have you witnessed the protests in Venezuela? Share your experiences, but please stay safe.

 Many of Maduro’s claims – of U.S. intervention, of assassination plots – were also lobbed by the late President Hugo Chavez.
-Chavez was briefly ousted in a coup in 2002, but otherwise outlasted the protests and repeatedly won re-election and ruled for 14 years until his death last year after a long battle with cancer.
+Chavez was briefly ousted in a coup in 2002, but otherwise outlasted the protests and repeatedly won reelection.
+He ruled for 14 years, until his death last year after a long battle with cancer.

 The U.S. State Department has repeatedly denied Venezuela’s accusations.
 Asked whether the United States backs Lopez, Sen. John McCain told CNN Tuesday that his country “backs the people’s right to express their will, to object to corruption, the repression of the media and the arrest of political dissidents.”

 The current protests are the biggest that the Maduro government has faced in its 11 months in power.

 The latest death came Monday, when a 17-year-old was hit by a truck and killed at a protest in the northeastern city of Carupano, a government official said.

 Lopez’s party, Popular Will, has accused the government of being responsible for violence during the protests.

 At Tuesday’s rally, Maduro stressed that the socialist revolution he now leads is peaceful and democratic.

 “What I want is peace, dialogue, understanding, coexistence,” Maduro said.
 “It is what I want and what I am doing.”

 But another opposition leader said that the government’s actions paint a different picture.